 - Convenience - both now and in the future

 - Availability of services that facilitate business growth, like merchant services, treasury management products, and business loans/lines of credit

 - Knowledge, experience, and personality of the banking staff.
 (Your banker can be an invaluable source of information.)

 After choosing a bank, it's time to open your account.
 Business checking accounts differ from personal accounts, especially in regards to the following:

 After your account is open, you'll need to monitor your spending and keep track of your finances.
-Traditional e-services, like online and mobile banking, are great tools.
+Traditional digital tools, like online and mobile banking, are great for helping to make banking easy.
 You should also discuss treasury management tools with your banker, and determine if any would be useful to you.